Nancy Kirk (geologist)

-Dr. Nancy Kirk (1916–2005) was a British geologist who developed original theories regarding the life and habits of graptolites.
+Nancy Kirk (1916–2005) was a British geologist who developed original theories regarding the life and habits of graptolites.
 She was a protégée of Owen Thomas (O.T.)
 Jones, a Welsh geology professor with an undergraduate in Natural Sciences.

 During her time at Newnham College, Cambridge, she originally intended to study Botany, but soon switched to Geology where she receive "first class marks" in her final exams in 1939.
 She was awarded her PhD in geology in 1949 for her work along the Church Stretton fault zone and the area west of the Knighton Sheet afterwards she worked at Birmingham University.
 In 1953 she was appointed assistant lecturer in the Geology Department at Aberystwyth University, and became a full lecturer a couple years later in 1955.
 Even after her retirement in 1983, Kirk continued in the department.

 Early life

 Nancy Kirk originally lived in Mansfield, Nottinghamshire.
-She resided there from her birth on June 15, 1916, until 1935 (around 19 years later) when she left her hometown to attend Newnham College in Cambridge.
+She resided there from her birth on 15 June 1916 until 1935 (around 19 years later) when she left her hometown to attend Newnham College in Cambridge.
 Nancy and her older brother were raised mainly by their father, as their mother had died when Nancy was very young.

 During this time, her father was employed at a local factory where he worked as an office boy, eventually taking on a management role.
 Consequently, Kirk was used to living a more conserved lifestyle growing up.
 For example, while she was attending school, she was known to bicycle home after the term was finished - as she was unable to afford to take the train at the time.
 Despite her financial difficulties when she was younger, Nancy made use of her time and money putting it into the things she had a passion for.
 Her interests included art, gardening, and the admiration and collection of artifacts; the latter being a passion for which she saved most of her money, putting it towards any pieces that had greatly intrigued her.